-We have audited the financial statements of Sandhills Community College, a component unit of the State of North Carolina, as of and for the year ended June 30, 2010, and have issued our report thereon dated July 13, 2011.
+We have audited the financial statements of Sandhills Community College, a component unit of the State of North Carolina as of and for the year ended June 30, 2011, and have issued our report thereon dated June 25, 2012.
 Our report was modified to include a reference to other auditors.

-As discussed in Note 16 to the financial statements, the College implemented Governmental Accounting Standards Board Statement No. 51, Accounting and Financial Reporting for Intangible Assets during the year ended June 30, 2010.
+As discussed in Note 16 to the financial statements, the College implemented Governmental Accounting Standards Board Statement No. 59, Financial Instruments Omnibus during the year ended June 30, 2011.

 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
-Other auditors audited the financial statements of the Sandhills Community College Foundation, Inc. as described in our report on the College's financial statements.
-The financial statements of Sandhills Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards.
+Other auditors audited the financial statements of Sandhills Community College Foundation, Inc. as described in our report on the College's financial statements.
+The financial statements of the Sandhills Community College Foundation, Inc. were not audited in accordance with Government Auditing Standards.